mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 25.3.2019
+* New normalization routine to normalize to zero mean/unit variance.
+* New Sorting routines which are sligtly faster
+* New special bet/gamma functions
+* A few new statistical tests (starting) - StudentT
+* Some minor bugfixes to PCA - the eigenvalues where wrongly scaled.

 Date: 07.02.2019
 * Fixed 64 bit FMA routines on Unix based systems
 * Fixed s problem in case the QR decomposition fails within a certain path of the SVD routine.